 REASON #2: YOUR BRANDING + UNLIMITED DESIGN CONTROL

-When I was using Linktree, my main problem (other than losing traffic) was the inability to customize it to match my branding without upgrading to premium.
+When I was using Linktree, my main problem with it (other than losing traffic) was the inability to customize it to match my branding without upgrading to premium.
 Their choice of backgrounds is limited, to say the least, and you can’t change any fonts.

 Sure, you could upgrade to premium but why pay for something you can do better on your own?
 The premium version still caps your design control at changing themes, colors, button color and font.